Introduction

 where we had a real good breakfast for 2 Euro (we had that every morning from now on).
 I had called and tried to also get a room here but unfortunately they were fully booked (best deal for 15 Euro for a double room with TV and hot shower).

-Having a good breakfast at the Badjao Inn Garden
+| at the Badjao Inn Garden

 We had no intention for a city sight-seeing tour.
 We are actually here for the nature.
 So we booked a daily tour to the islands of the Honda Bay including lunch for 14 Euro per person at Topstar Travel & Tours through our hotel for the next day.